PySimpleGUI/DocsCleanup/cookbook.md

 This was made available to the tkinter port in version 4.25.0.

-The eaiest way to make this happen is using parmaters when creating the `Multline` Element
+The easiest way to make this happen is using parameters when creating the `Multline` Element

 * reroute_stdout
 * reroute_stderr